 In the 1980s, she said, the disease was first spotted in Colorado.
-Chronic wasting disease is a "spongy brain disease that can be transmitted among deer, moose and elk., she said.
+Chronic wasting disease is be transmitted among deer, moose and elk., she said.
 Experts think it can be transmitted by direct contact between the animals or indirectly from the environment.